smart-on-fhir/cumulus-etl/CONTRIBUTING.md

 Once approved, you can merge your PR yourself as long as the other GitHub tests pass.
 Congratulations, and thank you!

+## Restrictions on generative AI usage

+At this time we are not accepting code contributions from generative AI due to potential licensing issues and the increased burden of review on maintainers.

+We also ask that generative AI not be used to write content in issues/PRs, and reserve the right to close issues without response in cases where it has been obviously applied.